pierre-rouleau/pel/doc/pel-manual.rst

                                          window when the buffer shows in
                                          multiple windows.

-imenu-max-items                          Set the maximum number of entries in
-                                         the imenu list if the default of 25 does not correspond to what you like.

 truncate-lines                           Set it to **t** if you want Emacs to
                                          truncate long lines instead of